sakersten/seniorThesisRepo/README.md

 **Typical Course of Events**:
 1. Run Use Case 1.1, *Secure Login*.
-2. Displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
+2. Dashboard displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
 3. User clicks on *Create New Trip*.
 4. Display New Trip Event Form.
 5. User is prompted to input details about their trip with the following required inputs: destination(s) (at least one location is required, but can have multiple), duration (in days), bag details (backpack only, carry-on, checked bag), trip activities (sightseeing, hiking, etc.), and if laundry is available (clothes can then be reused).
+6. User submits the form.
-6. System verifies valid entry (all fields are filled out).
+7. System verifies valid entry (required fields are not left blank).
-7. Display item details and successfully added.
+8. Display item details and successfully added.

 **Alternative Courses**:
 - **Step 6**: Entry invalid (User clicks submit but a required field is left blank).